FactCheckmate: Preemptively Detecting and Mitigating Hallucinations in LMs: Additional Experiments

 Both \classifier and \intervention are lightweight and should incur minimal inference overhead.
 We confirm this across three models: Llama-2-7B, Llama-3-8B, and Llama-3.1-8B.
 For each model, the average inference time was measured both with and without \name over three runs, each processing 400 few-shot prompts.

-The results are summarized in Table \ref{tab:lm_intervention}.
-The table shows that \name introduces a negligible overhead to the inference process, preserving performance close to that of the baseline.
+The results are summarized in Table \ref{tab:lm_intervention}. \name introduces a negligible overhead.
 We see that the result is consistent over models.
 This negligible overhead is a promising factor for scaling the experiments or integrating it into the existing LMs' pipelines.